NicCarp11/ESL-CGRA-simulator/README.md

 # Additional notes

 * If you make any modification to the utility scripts, you might need to restart the notebook for the changes to apply.

+# Additional notes Nicolo 23.01

+The four implementations are located in the convolution folder.
+At first glance, I noticed a convolution_weight_parallelism folder, which its instruction.csv file looks very similiar to the convolution_WP implementation ones.
+However
+- convolution_WP: This has three verions: instruciton, interleaved and not_interleaved.
+The not_interleaved version requires some parameters.
+In the conv-depthwise-3x3 branch of this repo, you can find a folder HEEPsilon and there is a script.sh that I used to pass these parameters (I'm about 80% sure of this xP)
+- convolution_im2col_input_parallelism: You can directly use the instruction_16_LWD version.
+I'm confindent this was the best-performing version among the others (you can double-check to confirm).
+- convolution_im2col_output_parallelism: There is only one version available, and I believe it's the one I used, as I couldn't find any other versions.
+- convolution_channel_output_parallelism: The same reasoning applies here.

+The remaining files in the folder are related to analyzing the instructions inside the kernel.
+For this purpose, there is a Python file named extract.py located in the conv-depthwise-3x3 branch.
+Enjoy ;)